MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

 This topic provides guidance on how to configure firewalls for the Azure Stack HCI operating system.
 It includes connectivity requirements and recommendations, and explains how service tags group IP addresses in Azure that the operating system needs to access.
 The topic also provides steps to update Microsoft Defender Firewall, and information on how to set up a proxy server.

 ## Connectivity requirements and recommendations
 Opening port 443 for outbound network traffic on your organization's firewall meets the connectivity requirements for the operating system to connect with Azure and Microsoft Update.
-If your outbound firewall is restricted, then we recommend including the URLs and ports described in the [Connectivity recommendations](#connectivity-recommendations) allow list section of this topic.
+If your outbound firewall is restricted, then we recommend including the URLs and ports described in the [Connectivity recommendations](#connectivity-recommendations) allowlist section of this topic.

 ### Azure connectivity requirements
 Azure Stack HCI needs to periodically connect to Azure.
 Access is limited to only: